 There is a close connection between the design and management of supply chain flows (product, information, and funds) and the success of a supply chain.
-Walmart, Amazon, and Seven-Eleven Japan are examples of companies that have built their success on superior design, planning, and operation of their supply chain.
-In contrast, the failure of many online businesses, such as Webvan, can be attributed to weaknesses in their supply chain design and planning.
+Wal-Mart, Amazon, and Seven-Eleven Japan are examples of companies that have built their success on superior design, planning, and operation of their supply chain.
+In contrast, the failure of many online businesses such as Webvan can be attributed to weaknesses in their supply chain design and planning.
 The rise and subsequent fall of the bookstore chain Borders illustrates how a failure to adapt its supply chain to a changing environment and customer expectations hurt its performance.
 Dell Computer is another example of a company that had to revise its supply chain design in response to changing technology and customer needs.
 We discuss these examples later in this section.

-Walmart has been a leader at using supply chain design, planning, and operation to achieve success.
+Wal-Mart has been a leader at using supply chain design, planning, and operation to achieve success.
 From its beginning, the company invested heavily in transportation and information infrastructure to facilitate the effective flow of goods and information.
-Walmart designed its supply chain with clusters of stores around distribution centers to facilitate frequent replenishment at its retail stores in a cost-effective manner.
+Wal-Mart designed its supply chain with clusters of stores around distribution centers to facilitate frequent replenishment at its retail stores in a cost-effective manner.
 Frequent replenishment allows stores to match supply and demand more effectively than the competition.
-Walmart has been a leader in sharing information and collaborating with suppliers to bring down costs and improve product availability.
+Wal-Mart has been a leader in sharing information and collaborating with suppliers to bring down costs and improve product availability.
 The results are impressive.
-In its 2013 annual report, the company reported a net income of about \$17 billion on revenues of about \$469 billion.
+In its 2010 annual report, the company reported a net income of more than \$14.3 billion on revenues of about \$408 billion.
 These are dramatic results for a company that reached annual sales of only \$1 billion in 1980.
 The growth in sales represents an annual compounded growth rate of more than 20 percent.

 Seven-Eleven Japan is another example of a company that has used excellent supply chain design, planning, and operation to drive growth and profitability.
-It has used a very responsive replenishment system along with an outstanding information system to ensure that products are available when and where customers need them.
+It has used a very responsive replenishment system along with an outstanding information system to ensure that products are available at each of its convenience stores to match customer needs.
 Its responsiveness allows it to change the merchandising mix at each store by time of day to precisely match customer demand.
-As a result, the company has grown from sales of 1 billion yen in 1974 to almost 1.9 trillion yen in 2013, with profits in 2013 totaling 222 billion yen.
+As a result, the company has grown from sales of 1 billion yen in 1974 to almost 3 trillion yen in 2009 with profits in 2009 totaling 164 billion yen.

-The failure of many online businesses, such as Webvan and Kozmo, can be attributed to their inability to design appropriate supply chains or manage supply chain flows effectively.
+The failure of many online businesses such as Webvan and Kozmo can be attributed to their inability to design appropriate supply chains or manage supply chain flows effectively.
 Webvan designed a supply chain with large warehouses in several major cities in the United States, from which groceries were delivered to customers' homes.
 This supply chain design could not compete with traditional supermarket supply chains in terms of cost.
 Traditional supermarket chains bring product to a supermarket close to the consumer using full truckloads, resulting in very low transportation costs.
-They turn their inventory relatively quickly and let the customer perform most of the picking activity in the store.
-In contrast, Webvan turned its inventory marginally faster than supermarkets but incurred much higher transportation costs for home delivery, as well as high labor costs to pick customer orders.
-The result was a company that folded in 2001, within two years of a very successful initial public offering.
+They turn their inventory relatively fast and let the customer perform most of the picking activity in the store.
+In contrast, Webvan turned its inventory marginally faster than supermarkets but incurred much higher transportation costs for home delivery and high labor costs to pick customer orders.
+The result was a company that folded in 2001 within two years of a very successful initial public offering.